somethingGit/somethingGitsFinalPro/proposal.md

 # Proposal

-I am planning on making
+I am planning on making a Minecraft like game.

 ## Needs to have list